-Zoe Zimmermann began skiing at age two, at Gunstock Mountain in her hometown of Gilford, New Hampshire.
-Dressed in a pink one-piece suit and under three feet tall, she would turn heads as she barreled straight down the mountain in her snowplow with her father close by yelling at her to “LOOK AHEAD!!"
-Zimmermann comes from skiing heritage; her grandfather, Egon Zimmermann was on the Austrian Ski Team in the late 1950’s and competed in the 1960 Olympics in Squaw Valley, while her grandmother, Penny Pitou, was on the U.S. Ski Team during the same time, and won two silver medals at Squaw Valley.
+Zoe Zimmermann began skiing at age two at Gunstock Mountain in her home town of Gilford, N.H.
+Dressed in a pink one-piece suit and under three feet tall, she would turn heads as she barreled straight down the mountain in her snowplow with her father close by yelling at her to “look ahead”!
+Zimmermann comes from skiing heritage—her grandfather, Egon Zimmermann was on the Austrian National Ski Team in the late 1950’s and competed in the 1960 Olympics in Squaw Valley.
+Her grandmother, Penny Pitou, was on the U.S. Ski Team during that time and won two silver medals at the Squaw Valley Olympics.

-She raced for the Gunstock Ski Club from five to nine-years-old, before moving on to Waterville Valley Academy and the WVBBTS Ski Club as a first-year U12.
-It was there that she began to show her promise as a top-tier ski racer, winning many Eastern Region races.
-She just loved to ski, especially with her friends, often calling her dad on a beautiful weekday morning of training to say, “DAD!
-What can be better than this?!”.
-Zimmermann showed her creative side as well, acting in plays at her local theatre and making up “ski” songs and dances with her friends that they would perform up at the start of the races.
+She raced for the Gunstock Ski Club from five to nine years old before moving on to Waterville Valley Academy and the WVBBTS Ski Club as a first-year U12.
+It was there that Zimmermann began to show her promise as a top tier ski racer winning many Eastern Region races.
+She just loved to ski, especially with her friends, often calling her dad on a beautiful weekday morning of training to say, “DAD! what can be better than this?!”.
+Zimmermann showed her creative side as well—acting in plays at her local theatre and making up “ski” songs and dances with her friends that they would perform up at the start of the races.

-Off the snow, you'll find Zimmermann mountain biking on the Kingdom trails in East Burke, Vermont, working out with her long-time trainer in New Hampshire, and just hangin’ with her friends.
-She recently got her driver’s license, so be forewarned if you are driving around New Hampshire!
-Oh, and she loves to shop for clothes and shoes.
+Off the snow you'll find Zoe mountain biking on the Kingdom trails in East Burke Vt., working out with her long-time trainer in N.H., and just hangin’ with her friends.
+She recently learned to kite surf and is hoping her dad will now buy her one (hint, hint).
+Oh, and she loves to shop for clothes and shoes!

 - Burke Mountain Academy